Jump to: Levy FAQs

 Yes.
 Although ALIA does not sell excess coverage (over the mandatory $1 million per occurrence), it recommends that all Subscribers investigate purchasing optional excess coverage for additional protection and periodically review their excess coverage to ensure it is proportionate with the risk and value of transactions undertaken by the Subscriber and their law firm.

-While we do not recommend one provider over another, below is a list of providers that offer excess insurance in addition to ALIA’s coverage:
+While ALIA does not recommend one provider over another, below is a list of providers that offer excess insurance in addition to ALIA’s coverage:

 The Group Policy, the indemnity contract that sets out the coverage provided by ALIA, is posted on ALIA’s website.
 To assist Subscribers, ALIA has updated its website to include responses to frequently asked general policy questions, such as basic coverage information, under Group Policy FAQs.